 – When SideBySideFlag is equal to 1, the following applies:

-– When proj_region_left[ n ] is less than proj_picture_width / 2 and xProjPicture is greater than or equal to proj_picture_width / 2, xProjPicture is set equal to xProjPicture − proj_picture_width / 2.
+– When ProjRegionLeft[ n ] is less than proj_picture_width / 2 and xProjPicture is greater than or equal to proj_picture_width / 2, xProjPicture is set equal to xProjPicture − proj_picture_width / 2.

-– When proj_region_left[n] is greater than or equal to proj_picture_width / 2 and xProjPicture is greater than or equal to proj_picture_width, xProjPicture is set equal to xProjPicture − proj_picture_width / 2.
+– When ProjRegionLeft[ n ] is greater than or equal to proj_picture_width / 2 and xProjPicture is greater than or equal to proj_picture_width, xProjPicture is set equal to xProjPicture − proj_picture_width / 2.

-– yProjPicture is set equal to proj_region_top[ n ] + j.
+– yProjPicture is set equal to ProjRegionTop[ n ] + vPos.

-– Clause D.3.41.5.6 is invoked with xProjPicture, yProjPicture, ConstituentPicWidth, and ConstituentPicHeight as inputs, and the outputs indicating the sphere coordinates and the constituent picture index (for frame-packed stereoscopic video) for the luma sample location (xPackedPicture, yPackedPicture) belonging to the n-th packed region in the decoded picture.
+– Clause D.3.41.6.6 is invoked with xProjPicture, yProjPicture, ConstituentPicWidth, and ConstituentPicHeight as inputs, and the outputs indicating the sphere coordinates and the constituent picture index (for frame-packed stereoscopic video) for the luma sample location (xPackedPicture, yPackedPicture) belonging to the n-th packed region in the decoded picture.

-Otherwise, the following applies for each sample location (x, y) within the region-wise packed picture:
+Otherwise (RegionWisePackingFlag is equal 0), the following applies for each sample location (x, y) that is not an equirectangular projection guard band sample within the cropped decoded picture, where a sample location (x, y) is an equirectangular projection guard band sample when and only when ErpFlag is equal to 1, x is in the range of 0 to erp_left_guard_band_width − 1, inclusive, or ConstituentPicWidth − erp_right_guard_band_width to ConstituentPicWidth − 1, inclusive, and y is in the range of 0 to ConstituentPicHeight − 1, inclusive:

 – xProjPicture is set equal to x + offsetX.